Model Predictive Control of Thermo-Hydraulic Systems Using Primal Decomposition: TIME DISCRETIZATION OF SYSTEMS MODELED BY CONTROL VOLUMES

 \section{TIME DISCRETIZATION OF SYSTEMS MODELED BY CONTROL VOLUMES}

-The goal of this section is to find a time-discrete representation of \eqref{eq:timeContinuous_DE}.
-Common techniques for the time discretization of nonlinear control systems include the Taylor approximation, as presented in \cite{kazantzis_time-discretization_1999} and \cite{park_time-discretization_2004}, Runge-Kutta integration, see \cite{herty_implicit-explicit_2013} and \cite{frey_gaussnewton_2024}, and backward differentiation, as performed in \cite{vaclavek_pmsm_2013}.
-As shown in \cite{vaclavek_pmsm_2013}, Taylor approximation and Runge-Kutta integration can result in time-discrete system dynamics with additional complicating nonlinear terms.
-Furthermore, as the discretization order increases, the general structure of \eqref{eq:timeContinuous_DE} may change due to the discretization.
-This has the disadvantage of making the time-discrete form of \eqref{eq:timeContinuous_DE} non-bilinear.
-Thus, the complexity of optimization within MPC is probably increased.
-Additionally, the ability to obtain linear optimization problems using primal decomposition disappears if nonlinear equations that are not bilinear result from the time-discretization approach.
+This section aims to derive a time-discrete representation of \eqref{eq:timeContinuous_DE}.
+Common nonlinear system discretization methods include Taylor approximation (\cite{kazantzis_time-discretization_1999}), Runge-Kutta integration (\cite{herty_implicit-explicit_2013}; \cite{frey_gaussnewton_2024}), and backward differentiation (\cite{vaclavek_pmsm_2013}).
+As shown in \cite{vaclavek_pmsm_2013}, Taylor and Runge-Kutta methods can introduce complex nonlinear terms, potentially altering the original structure of \eqref{eq:timeContinuous_DE} and making the system non-bilinear as the discretization order increases.
+This increases MPC optimization complexity and eliminates the possibility of linear problems via primal decomposition if nonlinear equations that are not bilinear result from the time-discretization approach.

 For this reason, second-order backward differentiation is used.
 According to \cite{alikhani_adaptive_2016}, the time-discrete system dynamics are given by

 with the constant timestep $\Delta t$.
 Note that the implementation of higher-order backward differentiation is similar.